Skip to main content

 Distinguishing Elements from Compounds

 Elements are pure substances that cannot be broken down further by chemical means, while compounds consist of two or more elements chemically combined.
-Observing decomposition into different substances indicates the original solid is a compound, while the products may be elements or compounds.
+Observing decomposition into different substances indicates the original solid is a compound, while the products may be elements or compounds depending on their composition.

 Recommended video: